Flux9665/ArticulatoryTextFrontend/README.md

 - To install torchaudio you have to specify the host channel, which is pytorch.
 Download may be very slow due to their hosting.
 _conda install -c pytorch torchaudio_

+- Installing polyglot under Windows is a pain, but possible.
+After installing, you need to download the model used there
+_python -m polyglot download morph2.en morph2.de_